Harold Castro Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings

-- Pirates pitchers combine to allow 19 total home runs at a rate of 1.1 per game (to rank 15th in baseball).

-- Velasquez gets the start for the Pirates, his fourth of the season.
-He is 1-2 with a 5.40 ERA and 10 strikeouts in 13 1/3 innings pitched.
+- Oviedo makes the start for the Pirates, his fourth of the season.
+He is 1-1 with a 2.45 ERA and 19 strikeouts in 18 1/3 innings pitched.

-- His most recent appearance was on Thursday against the St. Louis Cardinals, when the righty went six scoreless innings while giving up three hits.
+- The righty's last appearance came on Saturday against the St. Louis Cardinals, when he tossed seven innings, surrendering one earned run while giving up six hits.

-- In three games this season, the 30-year-old has put up a 5.40 ERA and 6.8 strikeouts per nine innings, while allowing a batting average of .259 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.